 Many of us introverts have some profound personality traits in common.
-We introverts come in many shapes and sizes and also with different kinds of personalities.
+We introverts come in many shapes and sizes and also with different kinds of personalities and characteristics.
 In this article, I wanted to discuss some of the very common personality traits of introverts including our need for solitude, slow communication style and love of introspection.
 But before we begin with those, it is good to point out some misconceptions about the personality traits of introverts.

 Social interaction drains the energy of us introverts